Astach/rtgb-controller/README.md

 3. Send a message `nats publish <subject> <message>`
 4. Subscribe to subject `nats subscribe <subject>`

+### Postgres

+1. Create or edit a `.env` file at `/docker/.env` by using `/docker/.env.template` and fill the POSTGRES values
+2. Add/Edit the posgresql conf at `/docker/postgres/postgresql.conf`
+3. Add/Edit the hba conf at `/docker/postgres/pg_hba.conf`

+### Service Configuration

+1. Create a `config.toml` file at `./config.toml` by using `./config.template.toml` and this the values accordingly

 ## Rules

+### Events

+- You can find the documentation for the schedule events received from the API [there](https://github.com/Astach/rtgb?tab=readme-ov-file#command-description).
+- You can fine the documentation for the events reveived from MQTT [there](). //TODO

+### Scheduling Command

 - The first command must be a `StartFermentation` command
 - The last command must be a `StopFermentation` command
 - There can be only one `StartFermentation` and one `StopFermentation` command

-The commands are sent over MQTT using MATTER protocol this means the payload is sent using protobuf.
+The commands are sent over MQTT using MATTER protocol and NATS-MQTT-BRIDGE, this means the payload is sent using protobuf.

 - HEADER: Contains message metadata